osrf-migration/gazebo-wiki/buildcop.md

 1. Notify another OSRF developer to create an issue for a failure.
 The build cop should maintain a rotating list of developers who receive these requests.
 The build cop should send a link to the failure, and a short description, such as failing test name, of the problem.

+    1. Search for existing issues.
+Good keywords are "flaky", and test names.
+If you find an existing issue, rename the title to include "Build Cop".
     1. The developer assigned to create an issue should analyze the build, and create an issue with a title that has the "Build Cop" prefix.
     1. The issue should be assigned to the person who broke the build or test.
 Do not assign a person if a culprit cannot be identified.
     1. The person assigned to the issue should work to resolve the issue ASAP.
 Volunteers should step forward to handle unassigned issues.